eeve-fork/motia/contributors/rfc/2025-07-14-motia-docker.md

 These might be addressed in future iterations.
 -->

-1. Configurable event queue and storage system (Motia cloud provides out of the box SQS and DynamoDB)
+1. Configurable event queue and storage system
 2. Improved runtime using Go

 ### Non-Goals